'I shall reign with righteousness': Thailand crowns king in ornate ceremonies

 Thailand ended absolute rule by its kings in 1932, but the monarchy remains highly revered as the divine symbol and protector of the country and Buddhist religion.

-Reporting by Patpicha Tanakasempipat and Panarat Thepgumpanat; Editing by Kay Johnson and Stephen Coates
+Reporting by Patpicha Tanakasempipat and Panarat Thepgumpanat; Editing by Kay Johnson, Stephen Coates and Ros Russell